Massage in Buenos Aires: It’s Complicated

 The treatment at hotel spas are likely to be of the ‘fluff and buff’ variety.

-Without any sort of massage licensing regulations, even at these establishments it’s likely that many spa employees have no training in the skeletal and muscular structure, biology, kinesiology or how muscles work, how to access where they are contracted or how to alleviate pain.
+Without any sort of massage licensing regulations, even at these establishments it’s likely that many spa employees have no training in the skeletal and muscular structure, biology or kinesiology.

 Safe to say massage is not a profession that is taken seriously in Argentina and there is lots of room for fake or ‘creative certifications’ so travelers are advised to make sure they do their due diligence.